You'll need to be a pioneer to buy one

 - Expensive monthly outlay

 The Toyota Mirai is not a conventional car.
 It's not a car for the me-too drivers among you, and nor is it one that you're going to want to choose for rational reasons.
-It's the first car you can buy over the counter in the UK that's powered by Hydrogen.
+It's on of the first cars you can buy over the counter in the UK that's powered by hydrogen.

 No wonder, then, that Toyota has named it after the Japanese word for future.
 Ordinarily, it's at this point in a review we'd list its rivals, but unless you're patient, and Honda delivers the Clarity here any time soon, you're going to be stuck.
 It's a car for early adopters – think of it as a Tesla Model S alternative that you're going to keep until 2025.